 The four supporting sides are likely to be bent along both directions so distribution reinforcement is provided in both directions.

-In such slabs, the length and width of the slab is more than 4 m.
+In such types of slabs, the length and width of the slab is more than 4 m.

 Distribution strips are provided in two-way slabs at two ends to resist stress formation, this slab is used in the construction of multilevel building floors.